Satishkumarsingh0/assis/README.md

 ---------------------------------------------------------------------------------
 Error case 1 :
-in case PyAudio is not supported, then try to install given External PyAudio versions which is supported to your system named :
+in case PyAudio is not directly supported to your system, then try to install given External PyAudio versions which is supported to your system named :

   PyAudio-0.2.11-cp27-cp27m-win_amd64.whl